 Otherwise, you’ll go through underwriting when you submit your policy.
 No need to worry though, our agents are able to help you find the company most likely to accept your application.

 Wyoming Medicare Eligibility Under 65

-The Department of Insurance in Wyoming doesn’t require Medigap insurance companies to offer plans to those under 65.
-However, sometimes companies will offer select policies to those on disability.
+The Department of Insurance in Wyoming doesn’t require Medigap companies to offer plans to those under 65.
+But, sometimes companies will offer select policies to those on disability.

 The cost of a Medigap plan for someone under 65 is usually much higher because the insurance company knows that a disabled person is more likely to have higher medical claims.

 Compared to other states across America, Wyoming residents don’t have a large number of Medicare Advantage beneficiaries.

 Although, it could also be the few available Medicare Advantage plans aren’t bringing the value like they do in other parts of the country.